 Locking Mechanisms and Blade Grinds

-1) LOCKING LINER - this particular locking system was refined by knifemaker Michael Walker.
+This particular locking system was refined by knifemaker Michael Walker.
 The actual locking mechanism is incorporated in the liner of the handle, hence the name.
 If there is a metal sheet inside the handle material, it is called a liner.
 With a locking liner, opening the blade will allow this metal will flex over and butt against the base of the blade inside the handle, locking it open.
 Moving this liner aside will release this lock allowing the blade to close.
 Disengagement of the lock is performed with the thumb, allowing for one handed, hassle free action.
 Locking liners are commonly found on tactical folders, both production and custom.

-2) LOCKBACK - this style of lock has a spring-loaded locking bar with a tooth at the end.
+This style of lock has a spring-loaded locking bar with a tooth at the end.
 The tooth falls into the notch cut into the blade tang and is held there under the spring tension.
 A cut out in the handle spine houses the release for the lock.
 These locks generally require 2 hands to unlock and close.

-3) Axis lock - A patented Benchmade exclusive, AXIS has been turning heads and winning fans ever since its introduction.
+A patented Benchmade exclusive, AXIS has been turning heads and winning fans ever since its introduction.
 A 100-percent ambidextrous design, AXIS gets its function from a small, hardened steel bar which rides forward and back in a slot machined into both steel liners.
 The bar extends to both sides of the knife, spanning the liners and positioned over the rear of the blade.
 It engages a ramped, tang portion of the knife blade when it is opened.
 Two omega style springs, one on each liner, give the locking bar it’s inertia to engage the knife tang, and as a result the tang is wedged solidly between a sizable stop pin and the AXIS bar itself.

-4) Frame lock - Similar to a liner lock, but a part of the actual handle flexes over to lock the blade in place.
+Similar to a liner lock, but a part of the actual handle flexes over to lock the blade in place.

-the most common grind, found on the majority of custom and production pieces.
+The most common grind, found on the majority of custom and production pieces.
 Hollow ground blades have a thin edge that continues upwards, and is the grind is produced on both sides of the blade.
 Since the cutting edge is relatively thin, there is very little drag when cutting.
 Examples of knives with hollow ground blades: Spyderco Howard Viele C42 and Kershaw Ti-ATS-34.

 Flat grinds are characterized by the tapering of the blade from the spine down to the cutting edge.
 This style of grind is also referred to as a "V" grind, since the cross section of this grind resembles that letter.
 The chisel grind, a popular style for tactical blades, is a variation of the flat grind.
 On a chisel round blade, it is ground on one side, and on the other it is not.
 These blades are easier to sharpen, because you sharpen one side only.
 Example of a knife with a chisel ground blade would be the Benchmade 970 Ernest Emerson CQC7.
 Examples of knives with a flat grind are the Benchmade Mel Pardue 850 and Spyderco's C36 Military model.